Njeri-Gitome/Njeri-Gitome/README.md

 - 👋 Hi, I’m @Grace-Gitome
-- 👀 I’m interested in Software Development and UI/UX Design
+- 👀 I’m interested
-- 🌱 I’m currently learning Mobile Web Software Development
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...